WorldPride: Sydney WorldPride 2023

 At InterPride's 2019 meeting in Athens, WorldPride 2023 was awarded to Sydney, which received 60% of the vote ahead of the other bid contenders Montreal (36%) and Houston (3%).
 It would mark the 45th anniversary of Sydney Gay and Lesbian Mardi Gras—Australia's largest and longest-running LGBT pride event, and five years since same-sex marriage was recognized in Australia.
 It was the first WorldPride hosted in the Southern Hemisphere and Asia-Pacific.
 The event planned to highlight the state of LGBT rights in the Asia-Pacific region, as well as the involvement of Indigenous peoples in Australia's LGBT community (which would be the subject of an event programme at Carriageworks).

-Sydney WorldPride 2023, with its official theme 'Gather Dream Amplify', was held between 17 February and 5 March during Australia's summer.
+Sydney WorldPride 2023, with its official theme 'Gather, Dream, Amplify', was held between 17 February and 5 March during Australia's summer.
 The festival's official theme song was "We the People" by Electric Fields.
 WorldPride consisted of a 17-day combined 45th Anniversary Sydney Gay & Lesbian Mardi Gras/WorldPride 2023 Festival.
 The centrepiece was a three-day LGBTIQ+ Human Rights Conference focusing on LGBTIQ+ people's experiences of discrimination and persecution in the Asia Pacific region and more broadly.

-Other signature events included:
+During the 17 days of the 2023 Mardi Gras festival there were 310,000 people who attended festival events which included large scale events such as the WorldPride opening ceremony in the Domain, Fair Day, the Mardi Gras after party and Bondi Beach party.
+Of those 310,000 people, 103,800 were visitors to Sydney and 21,000 people were international visitors.